Freaky Friday (musical): Reception

 The Variety reviewer called the Signature Theatre production a "delightfully spunky musical...
 Delivered at a lively pace."

 Television adaptation

 A Disney Channel and Disney Theatrical Productions television adaptation of the stage musical premiered on August 10, 2018.

-Blickenstaff reprises her role as Katherine, while Cozi Zuehlsdorff stars as Ellie.
+Blickenstaff reprised her role as Katherine, while Cozi Zuehlsdorff starred as Ellie.
 Carpenter adapted the musical, while Kitt and Yorkey oversaw the music and lyrics.
-The TV adaptation was produced by Susan Cartsonis and Thomas Schumacher.
+It was produced by Susan Cartsonis and Thomas Schumacher.